 Your weights need to have the right amount of breathability.
 This is because you need to remain dry and odor-free.
 When sweat collects underneath your weights, bacteria or fungus could start growing underneath it, which could, in turn, cause rashes or even infection.
 And not to say that it can smell really bad!
 The breathability of your weights will be determined by the material they are made out of, and by the filling used to add heaviness to them.
 A cotton and polyester blend have been proven to be the best possible choice for a breathable set.
 Sand and iron filings are loose and move around, and they let air move through freely as well.

-You will likely want to carry the weights all around with you, and for this, you need a proper bag.
-Lucky for you, the weights are quite small and can fit in any gym bag or even backpack.
+You will likely want to carry the ankle weights all around with you, and for this, you need a proper bag.
+Lucky for you, most of the ankle weights are quite small and can fit in any gym bag or even backpack.
 Some weights even come with a little extra bag or pouch as a free gift when you purchase them, allowing you to enjoy the weights wherever you go.
-The portability of your weights might not seem like such an important factor, but if you like to travel a lot and like to be fit anywhere you are, you should also consider this before buying your weights.
+The portability of the ankle weight might not seem like such an important factor, but if you like to travel a lot and like to be fit anywhere you are, you should also consider this before buying your weights.

-Ankle weights are a great budget option for people who want to put on some leg or even arm muscle on.
+The ankle weights are a great budget option for people who want to put on some leg or even arm muscle on.
 There are many exercises you can perform while having them on, and you can even jog or run with them, provided you do it safely and with all the risks in mind.
-They are adjustable and portable, and you can stay fit no matter where you are.
+The ankle weights are adjustable and portable, and you can stay fit no matter where you are.
 They are great for beginners and pros alike, thanks to the variety of weights you have to choose from.
-The ankle weights are also usually color-coded, so you never confuse how much weight you are carrying around your ankles!
+The ankle weight is also usually color-coded, so you never confuse how much weight you are carrying around your ankles!
 We hope our guide has helped you understand them better, and that you have managed to find your new trusty pair of the best ankle weights!

 Frequently Asked Questions